Resources & references

 Carilion Clinic

-This video presents music therapy sessions led by Kelly Sweeney and Jessie Palmer, board-certified music therapists (United States), to patients in the Carilion Clinic Hospice.
+This video presents music therapy sessions led by Kelly Sweeney and Jessie Palmer, board-certified music therapists, for patients in the Carilion Clinic Hospice.
 Note: The beginning (2m 33s) corresponds to the excerpt shown in the lesson on music therapy.

 Alzheimer patients turn to music therapy to help focus mind